-The main advantage of the straight scopes is that you can easily locate a bird which is in your line of sight.
-Apart from being easy to aim, these scopes also don’t gather as much dust or water in their eyepieces as the angled ones.
+The main advantage of the straight scopes is that you can easily locate a bird that is in your line of sight.
+Apart from being easy to aim at, these scopes also don’t gather as much dust or water in their eyepieces as the angled ones.
 They are also easier to use from hidden spots.
-The biggest disadvantages (if you are travelling in groups) is that the eye level of the scope will always have to be set to the level of the shortest member of your group.
+The biggest disadvantage (if you are traveling in groups) is that the eye level of the scope will always have to be set to the level of the shortest member of your group.
 Still, for individual use, the straight spotting scope presents itself as a slightly better option.

 Zoom eyepieces have a variable zooming range and are great for people who are birdwatching at different places and ranges.

 Most eyepieces are removable, and you can therefore swap between zoom and fixed ones if you are observing different birds at different locations and ranges.
 Still, some scopes come with fixed eyepieces which in almost all cases are zoom ones and have various magnification ranges.

 Most modern-day spotting scopes have a maximum magnification of anywhere between 10x and 25x.
 It depends on the type of eyepiece as we already discussed.
 Logically, the more will mean the better as you will be able to closely observe birds that are further away from you.
 Still, as we will find out in a moment, magnification isn’t everything when it comes to birdwatching.